deddylx/paid-search-campaign/README.md

 # Paid Search Campaign Analysis
 ## Overview
 Conducted analysis in SQL and Python to surface insights on campaign performance and budget optimization for a paid search campaign dataset contanining data of a 5-months shopping mall’s marketing efforts.
 Worked independently for one week to clean, wrangle, and analyze the data, identifying key trends related to ROAS, CTR, and conversion rates.
-Built an interactive dashboard in Tableau to visualize trends related to ad types and periods.
+Built an interactive dashboard in Tableau to visualize trends related to ad types, match types, and device types.
 Surfaced actionable insights and recommendations for the marketing team, focusing on budget reallocation, high-performing keywords, and time-based targeting strategies to maximize ROAS and improve customer acquisition.

 ## Tools and Technologies
 - SQL: PostgreSQL for data cleaning, transformation, and querying.